bitcoin-abe/bitcoin-abe/README.md

 Web server
 ----------

 By default, Abe expects to be run in a FastCGI environment.
-For a rough overview of FastCGI setup, see README-FASTCGI.txt.
+For an overview of FastCGI setup, see README-FASTCGI.txt.

 To run the built-in HTTP server instead of FastCGI, specify a TCP port and network interface in abe.conf, e.g.: